 - Automated and other technologies or interactions.
-This includes personal data we collect when you:
+This includes personal data we or third parties acting on our behalf collect when you:

 - interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, and other similar technologies;

 - visit car parks managed by us when we may automatically or manually directly or via third parties collect your vehicle registration mark and photographs of your vehicle.